-The Audit Committee of Madison County Financial, Inc.'s Board of Directors has approved the engagement of BKD, LLP to serve as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2016.
+The Audit Committee of Madison County Financial, Inc.'s Board of Directors has approved the engagement of BKD, LLP to serve as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2017.
 Auditors are not deemed independent unless the Audit Committee has approved the engagement, or alternatively, the engagement is entered into pursuant to detailed preapproval policies and procedures established by the Audit Committee which sets forth each specific service to be performed by the auditor.

-At the Annual Meeting, stockholders will consider and vote on the ratification of the engagement of BKD, LLP for the year ending December 31, 2016.
-A representative of BKD, LLP is expected to attend the Meeting to respond to appropriate questions and to make a statement if he or she so desires.
+At the Annual Meeting, stockholders will consider and vote on the ratification of the engagement of BKD, LLP for the year ending December 31, 2017.
+A representative of BKD, LLP is not expected to attend the Meeting.

 Audit Fees.
-The aggregate fees billed for professional services rendered by BKD, LLP for the audit of Madison County Financial, Inc.'s annual financial statements and Forms 10-Q were \$101,400 and \$97,500 for 2015 and 2014, respectively.
+The aggregate fees billed for professional services rendered by BKD, LLP for the audit of Madison County Financial, Inc.'s annual financial statements for 2016 and 2015 and Forms 10-Q for 2015 were \$35,000 and \$101,400 for 2016 and 2015, respectively.

 Audit-Related Fees.
-The aggregate fees billed for professional services rendered by BKD, LLP that were reasonably related to the performance of the audits described above were \$3,750 and \$0 for 2015 and 2014, respectively.
+The aggregate fees billed for professional services rendered by BKD, LLP that were reasonably related to the performance of the audits described above were \$0 and \$3,750 for 2016 and 2015, respectively.

 Tax Fees.
-There were no fees billed for professional services by BKD, LLP for tax services for 2015 and 2014, respectively.
+There were no fees billed for professional services by BKD, LLP for tax services for 2016 and 2015, respectively.

 All Other Fees.
-There were no fees billed for professional services rendered for Madison County Financial, Inc. by BKD, LLP for service other than those listed above for the years 2015 and 2014, respectively.
+There were no fees billed for professional services rendered for Madison County Financial, Inc. by BKD, LLP for service other than those listed above for the years 2016 and 2015, respectively.